iszczesniak/cpp/callable/index.md

 {% endhighlight %}

-We can specify the default capture policy, and then list those variables that should be captured differently.
+We can specify the default capture policy, and then list those variables that should be captured the other way.
 Also, for the member fields, we do not have to use the names of the captured variables, but we can give any name.